 The stages of learning to breath

 The second stage is that every breath starts to penetrate, to open and close your internal organs by creating an internal pressure.
-Initially as your breath deepens and you access your organs more, your breath may shorten, this is because your organs aren’t use to this internal pressure.
+Initially as your breath deepens and you access your organs more, your breath may shorten, this is because your organs are constricted and not use to this internal pressure.
 There’s also a dynamic flux of organ movements with all the organs moving towards or away from the spine when breathing.
 If your organs don’t move something in your body and mind is blocked, so you need to get your mind into your body.

 The third stage is getting your breath to move through your limbs out to the extremities of your body and developing whole body breathing.